Emergency Dentistry – Longmont, CO

 What do I do with a broken denture or oral appliance?

-Most people have a medical First Aid kit, but what about one for your smile?
-When creating a dental First Aid kit, it is best to have floss, gauze, and a special solution that can be used to preserve knocked out teeth.
+Most people have a medical first aid kit, but what about one for your smile?
+When creating one, it is best to have floss, gauze, and a special solution that can be used to preserve knocked out teeth, like salt water.

 What do I do If I have a dental emergency while traveling?